V4Fire/Core/src/core/pull/README.md

 // Number of objects in pull that are avalible now console.log(pull.canTake()); // 10

-// if there aren't any avalible objects, throw error const {
+// if there aren't any avalible objects, return null as a value const {
   free,
   value
 } = pull.take();

-// call free will return the value back to pull free(value)
+// call free will return the value back to pull free()

 // if there aren't any avalible objects, will create one const {